plocket/cfb-hacking-project-management/README.md

 1. Ideas/requests to bring to the core CfB team for them to implement to help project managers
 2. Ideas that individual team leads would have to implement.

+We will work on capturing those, and maybe other discussions, in [this repo's issues](https://github.com/plocket/cfb-hacking-project-management/issues) (maybe) for documentation and perhaps more input.

 # Changelog

 01/23/20